 3. Scanning Your Barcodes

-Finally, now you’ve got your barcodes and SKUs, you need to be able to scan them to track your inventory and orders.
-EasyScan can be used with all barcode scanners, including USB and Bluetooth models.
+Note that EasyScan can be used with all barcode scanners, including USB and Bluetooth models.
 It can also be used with smartphones or tablets with a camera.
+Which makes the process so easy!

 Using EasyScan, you can scan products to pack orders quickly and efficiently, checking products as you add them to your orders.
 You can also scan products first and then select a customer, which is great for in-person sales or events.

 Additionally, you can manage your inventory through EasyScan once you’ve scanned all of your products.
-Our app enables you to print a report on how many items were scanned versus how many you’ve got logged in Shopify’s database.
+With our app, you can print reports and see how many items were scanned versus how many were logged in Shopify’s database.
 You can also add and remove stock from your store directly without having to manually type in individual product codes.

-So, barcodes are the way forward if you want a time and money-efficient store with minimal inventory and order fulfillment mistakes.
-EasyScan is the perfect app for helping you set up barcodes and SKUs for your Shopify store to do this.
-Check out our app on the Shopify app store for more information!
+Barcodes are the ideal solution for stores that want to save time and money, while minimizing inventory and order mistakes.
+Our app is the perfect app for helping you set up barcodes and SKUs for your Shopify store to do this.
+Check out EasyScan on the Shopify app store for more information and start a free trial today!